 When the magnetic core is in a central or null position, the voltage output is equal and opposite in polarity rendering the output voltage to zero.
 The characteristic of LVDTs makes the central or null position of them repeatable and stable.
 When the magnetic core is displaced from this position, coil windings will be affected by the sliding core’s proximity creating an electromagnetic imbalance.
 This imbalance activates a differential AC output voltage across the secondary coils, proportional to the displacement’s direction and magnitude in a linear path.

-Although an LVDT is an electrical transformer, LVDT characteristics require AC power of amplitude and frequency, utterly different from standard power lines, to operate correctly.
+Although an LVDT is an electrical transformer, LVDT output characteristics require AC power of amplitude and frequency, utterly different from standard power lines, to operate correctly.
 LVDT’s have an infinite lifecycle when used because they are virtually frictionless.
 They don’t contain any electronics and are designed to operate at cryogenic temperatures of up to 1200 °F (650 °C).

 LVDT’s are a passive type of sensor and commonly used in commercial, industrial, and aerospace industries.